 ![]() ![]() | Qualifications

-Lucy Gibbs is an educator with over 15 years’ experience working in schools and universities in Victoria and internationally.
-Prior to working at Greenvale Secondary College, Lucy worked in the regional centre of Wodonga as a Teaching and Learning Leader and Coach, and teaching English and Humanities from Years 7 to 12.
+Lucy Gibbs is an educator with close to two decades working in schools and universities in Victoria and internationally.
+Before moving into the role of Assistant Principal, Lucy was the Foundation Head of Curriculum at Greenvale Secondary College, working with all learning areas to establish and deliver quality curriculum, as well as teaching her own classes of English and Humanities.
+Before coming to Greenvale, Lucy worked in the regional centre of Wodonga as a Teaching and Learning Leader and Coach, and teaching English and Humanities from Years 7 to 12.
 Lucy has focussed on classroom learning and teacher practice throughout her career, working with teams of teachers to bring curriculum to life in innovative and engaging ways, and enabling students to become keen and capable learners.
 She is excited to work collaboratively with College staff to create an environment where curious students thrive in their learning experiences in every classroom and learning area at Greenvale Secondary College.
 Lucy values her own role as a classroom teacher and loves time spent working with whole classes, groups and individual students.
 She enjoys engaging with Greenvale’s students, their families and the community. |

 ![]() ![]() | Qualifications